preaudc/spark-maven-parent/docs/index.md

 ## Step-by-step guide

-### Create a parent POM with all the Hadoop / Spark dependencies
+### 1. Create a parent POM with all the Hadoop / Spark dependencies
 Listing and writing down the more than 200 Hadoop / Spark dependencies being a bit tedious, I have created a quick & dirty perl helper script (in `src/main/scripts/createSparkMavenParentPom.pl`) for that purpose.

-- Edit the script and adapt the lines below (at the top of the files) to your environment.
+#### 1.1 Edit the script and adapt the lines below (at the top of the files) to your environment
 The command to list all the Hadoop / Spark jars (`REMOTE_CMD`) is especially important:

 ```perl
 ## BEGIN - CUSTOM CONF